oracle-devrel/technology-engineering/security/security-design/oci-security-health-check-standard/files/oci-security-health-check-standard/README.txt

   - When running it the first time:
     - Upload the provided ZIP file.
     - Extract it with unzip -q oci-security-health-check-standard-230630.zip
-  - Change directory into oci-security-health-check-standard
+  - Change the directory into oci-security-health-check-standard
     $ cd oci-security-health-check-standard
     $ screen
   - In the oci-security-health-check-standard-<version> directory run the standard.sh